paulscherrerinstitute/cam_server/README.md

     - If no message received in camera_timeout seconds, pipeline attempts to reconnect to the camera stream.
 If reconnection is not possible, the pipeline will stop.
       If null or non positive then the timeout handling is disabled.
+- **create_header** (Default _'on_change'_): Message header creation strategy ('once', 'always' or 'on_change').
+    - **once**: Header is created only in the first message.
+Assume types and shapes never change.
+      This has the best  performance but the  pipeline function must make sure channel types don't change, otherwise the pipeline will break.
+    - **always**: Creates header for each message.
+It is the most flexible, as the message is always consistent with the header.
+Suited for pipelines with changing channels.
+There is a cost of regenerating the header each time.
+    - **on_change**: A compromise of the options above.
+Inspect channels types and shapes and recreate the header only if there is any change.
 - **mode** (Default _'PUB'_): Output type ('PUB', 'PUSH' or 'FILE').
     - For stream modes (PUB or PUSH), the following parameters are valid:
         - **queue_size** (Default _10_): stream High Water Mark.